politrons/Dive-into-Python/com/politrons/grpc/README.md

 - Implements the `LoginUserServicer` base class generated from the proto.
 - Provides the logic for the `Login` method, building a `UserResponse` using the incoming `UserRequest`.
 - Runs a gRPC server, registers the implementation, and listens on a given port (e.g., `50051`).
+- Includes an **interceptor** that prints a message whenever an RPC is invoked, then continues execution normally.
+This allows you to add simple logging or cross-cutting concerns without changing the service logic.

 ---